Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Implement XML/JSON structure tags for sections requiring parsing

-- Reduce temperature to 0.3-0.4 for production workflows
+- Reduce the temperature to 0.3-0.4 for production workflows

-- Add validation step: secondary Claude call or regex check that flags malformed outputs
+- Add a validation step: secondary Claude call or regex check that flags malformed outputs

-- Implement retry logic with format emphasis in retry prompt
+- Implement retry logic with format emphasis in the retry prompt

 Code Pattern: